varigence/docs/bimlflex/user-guide/linked-service-adf-azure-mysql.md

 # Configuring an ADF Linked Service Connection for Azure Database for MySQL

 > [!NOTE]
-> For information on how to enable a connection for linked services, see [Configuring a Linked Service Connection](create-linked-service-connection.md).
+> For information on how to enable a connection for use with linked services, see [Configuring a Linked Service Connection](create-linked-service-connection.md).

-[//]: # (TODO List of stages, connection types, and system types that can use Azure MySQL)

 After selecting `Azure MySQL` from the Linked Service Type dropdown, the form required for creating an Azure Database for MySQL Linked Service will appear.